 In turn, the authority to negotiate a new collective agreement should be delegated by the executive to a bargaining team.

-A bargaining team should be selected by the executive committee.
-This is preferable to one elected by the membership because if both the executive and the bargaining team are elected, both inherit their authority from the membership.
+A bargaining team should be selected by the executive committee and ratified by the membership.
+This is preferable to one elected directly by the membership because if both the executive and the bargaining team are directly elected, both appear to inherit the same level of authority from the membership.
 This can create problems if these two committees disagree on an approach to take in bargaining and justify their decision-making power from their election by the membership.